theamar961/LLMOnYourData/README.md

 ### Conclusion

-Retrieval Augmentation is relevant, powerful and necessary in order to use most LLMs on our data.
+Retrieval Augmentation is relevant, powerful and necessary in order to use most LLMs on your data.